atulkamble/atulkamble/README.md

 ## 👨‍💼 About Me

-🌟 I architect and automate cloud-native infrastructures on Azure and AWS.<br>
+🌟 I specialize in architecting, automating, and securing cloud-native infrastructures using AWS, Azure, and DevOps best practices.<br>
 💡 Founder of <a href="https://cloudnautic.in">Cloudnautic</a> | Corporate Trainer | DevOps Coach<br>
 📍 Based in Pune, India | 🎓 M.Tech in IT, M.B.A (IT Management)